 The tradition wants it combined with the seasonal veggies, just what they could find at the moment back in the day.
 And today they kept it just like this.
 So you can find it made with cabbage, turnip tops, leek, some add potatoes and some at the end add an egg on top.

 You will find this dish as a main course in the local restaurants in Basilicata and different versions also in other regions in southern Italy.

-Another shepherd’s dish is the crapiata, typical from the city of Matera.
-This recipe was born in the occasion of an ancient pagan festival celebrated every August 1st to mark the end of the harvest.
-Today, on August 1st, Matera celebrates the food fair “Festa della Crapiata” where this dish is prepared in a huge amount and served to those who attend the festival.
+Another shepherd’s dish is the crapiata, typical of the city of Matera.
+This recipe was born on the occasion of an ancient pagan festival celebrated every August 1st to mark the end of the harvest.
+Today, on August 1st, Matera celebrates the food fair “Festa della Crapiata” where this dish is prepared in huge amounts and served to those who attend the festival.